AvadoDServer/avado-docs/content/troubleshooting/move-eth2-validators.md

 Step 5 – Once you have waited at least 5 FINALIZED epochs it’s the same process as when you originally setup your ETH2 validator, just in the NEW location.

-Step 6 – From here you can follow the same instructions from the Avado wiki setting up ETH2 staking, start at Step 5.1
+Step 6 – From here you can follow the same instructions from the Avado Docs for setting up ETH2 staking, start at Step 5.1

 Reach out on [Telegram](/support/telegram/#staking-support) if you have questions.